Yoga + Movement

 purchase a class pass

-Morning Vinyasa.
-This is a body friendly vinyasa yoga practice with a focus on unifying the breath, body and mind.
-Haylee's class focuses on transitions from one place to another and discovering the most beneficial place for each participant to be within the asana.
+Morning Vinyasa is a yoga practice with a focus on unifying the breath, body and mind.
+Haylee's class focuses on transitions from one place to another.
+The class guides the individuals discovery of the postures and provides various focus points to engage throughout the practice.
 This, in turn, can reveal how our body's wisdom on the mat reflects our life.
 This class is fused with elements from dance, pilates, gyro, and franklin method to allow for a dynamic and fluid flow.

 Kundalini Yoga, as taught by Yogi Bhajan, derives its' name through a focus on awakening Kundalini energy through regular practice of meditation, breath work, chanting, and yoga postures.
 Kundalini energy sits at the base of the spine and when activated can have a transformative effect on the mind, body, and spirit.
 Kundalini Yoga works to create balance and awareness by utilizing the entire Chakra system.
 Through this ancient technology you will peel back the layers of the unconscious to discover your truth.